mdn/content/files/en-us/web/css/css_positioning/understanding_z_index/stacking_context_example_3/index.md

 This last example shows problems that arise when mixing several positioned elements in a multi-level HTML hierarchy and when `z-index` values are assigned using class selectors.

 Let's take as an example a three-level hierarchical menu made from several positioned `div` elements.
-Second-level and third-level `div` elements appear when hovering or clicking on their parents.
+Second-level and third-level `div` elements appear when a user hovers or clicks on their parents.
 Usually this kind of menu is script-generated either client-side or server-side, so style rules are assigned with a class selector instead of the id selector.

 If the three menu levels partially overlap, then managing stacking could become a problem.